sawaloneman/subliminal_audio/README.md

 - Text to speech conversion
 - Adjust playback speed
 - Recursive auto-layered ambience with per-layer variation controls
+- AI-assisted affirmation, metadata, and thumbnail generation driven by a user-specified theme
 - Combine multiple audio tracks
 - Export audio to a file